simon-ament/Study/content/🏗️ Software-Architektur/06_architectural.md

 ## White-box vs. black-box
 **White-box:** Customized by **subclassing** existing framework classes and providing concrete implementations
 - hooks within the framework's **hot-spot** regions
-- need to know the framework implementation in more details
+- need to know the framework implementation in more detail

 **Black box:** Customized through **composition**
 - Filling in parameters or plugging together compatible components from a library of prefabricated components